John-Abbott-College/6A6-Notes/assignments/Assignment2.md

 **Code behind:**

-1. The constructor of the `WritePage` might optionally receives an email as input, if the email was forwarded.
+1. The constructor of the `WritePage` might optionally receives an `ObservableMessage`as an input, if the email was forwarded.

    > Hint: Create a default value for the passed argument and use conditional logic in the constructor.